ayushaditya6/Multiple-Disease-Prediction-Model/README.md

 3.Prediction: Implementation of the prediction process using Streamlit framework.
 Users can give input data, and the model provides predictions on the type of disease the person may have.

-Dependencies:-

-Python

-Machine Learning Libraries (e.g., scikit-learn, pickle)

-Streamlit

-# Multiple Disease Prediction System

-## Overview
-The **Multiple Disease Prediction System** is a machine learning-based web application that predicts the likelihood of a person having heart disease, Parkinson's disease, or diabetes.
-It leverages various classification algorithms to analyze user inputs and provides quick, reliable predictions.

 ## Features
 - Predicts three diseases: Heart Disease, Parkinson’s Disease, and Diabetes.
 - User-friendly web interface.